-Game rewind: Don’t Starve Together
+Game rewind: Don’t starve together

-CHENNAI : Why am I playing ‘Don’t Starve Together’ a full seven years after its initial release?
-I told myself that it was because I had only ever played it’s single-player predecessor ‘Don’t Starve’, but if I’m honest there’s really not all that much difference between the two.
+BENGALURU: Why am I playing ‘Don’t Starve Together’ a full seven years after its initial release?
+I told myself that it was because I had only ever played its single-player predecessor ‘Don’t Starve’, but if I’m honest there’s really not all that much difference between the two.

 Both versions are wilderness survival games, throwing me into a universe where I control a character, from up high in my isometric perch.
-Here on, I have just one goal, to keep this delicate character alive by feeding them and keeping them safe from the horrors that surround them.
+From here on, I have just one goal, to keep this delicate character alive by feeding them and keeping them safe from the horrors that surround them.

 Apart from the occasional carrot or berry bush, a vegan diet in the game is unsustainable.
 But before we can hunt, we need a spear.
 And to build one, I need twigs, rope, and flint, all of which I need to find as well.
 Not to mention the wood for my campfire, which I need to set up before nightfall.
 After dark it’s a different story, but I’ll let you experience that for yourselves.
 And then this all happens again the next day.
 This time, we set out to hunt beasts for meat.
 The aim of the game is, after all – to not starve.